Gladys Egan: Continuing work at Biograph, 1908–1913

 In her 1925 autobiography When the Movies Were Young, silent-film actress Linda Arvidson, who was also D. W. Griffith's first wife, recalls Egan's work for the legendary director at Biograph:

 Of the children, little Gladys Egan did remarkable work playing many dramatic leading parts.
 Her performance in "The Broken Doll" should be recorded here.
 Adele de Garde was another nine-year-old child wonder.
 These children were not comiques.
 They were tragediennes and how they could tear a passion to tatters!
 The Wolff children sufficed well in infantile roles.
 Their mother kept a dramatic agency for children.

 Egan's number of roles at Biograph steadily declined after 1912.
-Although there may have been other reasons for her reduced screen work at the company, that same year Mary Pickford introduced Director Griffith to 19-year-old Lillian Gish and her sister Dorothy, who was four-and-a-half years younger than her sibling.
+Although there may have been other reasons for her reduced screen work at the company, that same year Mary Pickford introduced Griffith to 19-year-old Lillian Gish and her sister Dorothy, who was four-and-a-half years younger than her sibling.
 Each of the sisters was described at the time as looking younger than her age, especially Lillian.
-On her first visit to Biograph in June 1912, she reportedly convinced the studio's casting director that she was only 16 years old, not 19.
+On her first visit to Biograph in June 1912, Lillian reportedly convinced the studio's casting director that she was only 16 years old, not 19.
 After meeting the "Gish girls," Griffith soon assigned them co-starring roles in his production An Unseen Enemy, released in September 1912.
 Their casting in subsequent Biograph films, as well as their rising popularity with theater audiences, may account, at least in part, for Egan's declining number of roles in company productions.
-The arrival of Lillian and Dorothy likely reduced Egan's opportunities too of getting more substantial roles at Biograph as she entered her teenage years.
+The arrival of Lillian and Dorothy likely reduced Egan's opportunities of getting more substantial roles at Biograph as she entered her teenage years.